Why you will love the Australian Open Tennis Qualifying Tournament

 AO Qualies 2025

-The in-form Kimberly Birrell headlines the 25 Australian players who begin their Australian Open 2025 qualifying campaigns this week.
-Many eyes will also be on Cruz Hewitt, who, at age 16, is the youngest member of the Australian men’s qualifying contingent.
+Many eyes will again be on Cruz Hewitt, who, at age 17, and with an ATP Ranking of 759, is one of the youngest member of the Australian men’s qualifying contingent.

 A0 2024 map